Jorge-Montero/quinceanera-y-low-riders/README.md

 # Quinceanera-y-_Low-Riders_

+**Birthday Celebration**

+## _Fairy Godmother's Help with_
+- Hair and Nails Appointments (List of Salons)
+- Flowers and Decorations (List of Flower Shops)
+- Recuerdos -"Souviners" (List of Event Coordinators)

 ## _Dress for the Special Night_
-- Selections for the Party
+- Selections for the Party (List of Special Event Tailors)
-- Something to Sport While Enjoying a Vacation
+- Something to Sport While Enjoying a Vacation (List of Tailors)

 ## **_Capture the Moment_**
 - Photograghy
 - Social Media
 - Video